MicrosoftDocs/connected-spaces/articles/web-app-add-alerts.md

 ## Add an alert

-1. In the web app, on the left side of the screen, select **Alerts**, and then select on the right side of the screen, select the type of alert you want to create from the **Alert type** list.
+1. In the web app, on the left side of the screen, select **Alerts**, and then on the right side of the screen, select the type of alert you want to create from the **Alert type** list.

     SCREENSHOT GOES HERE